Festivals of India

 ” Festivals are like diagram demonstrating our otherworldly advancement in God “

 ” Festival happens when the mind joins with the soul “

-” Celebration comes when the regular highlights of life are recovered ”
+” Celebration comes when the regular highlights of happiness are recovered ”